Top Trees for Fragrance

 Native to China, this large deciduous tree can reach 82 feet tall.
 In early spring, the tree produces tubular purple flowers that emit a powerful fragrance.
-The empress tree grows quickly and is a good choice for sunny yards.
-Heavy pruning increases the size of the beautiful, heart-shaped leaves.
+The empress tree multiplies and is a good choice for sunny yards; Heavy pruning increases the size of the beautiful, heart-shaped leaves.
 It grows and thrives in most soil types.

-This world renowned family of small, fragrant trees includes hundreds of species and cultivars.
-The magnolia is loved for its large colorful blossoms that cover the tree in early spring.
-The foliage is quite dense, with large, leathery leaves.
+This world-renowned family of small, fragrant trees includes hundreds of species and cultivars.
+The magnolia is loved for its large colorful blossoms that cover the tree in early spring; The foliage is dense, with large, leathery leaves.
 This tree grows best in full sun with moist, well-drained soil.

 3.Lilac – Syringa vulgaris

 The lilac is a workhorse of the northern garden, attracting pollinators to the garden with its enticing fragrance.
-Flowers appear for a short time in early spring and can now be found in a variety of colors including white, lavender, pink, and deep violet.
-These large shrubs grow just about anywhere, but the blooms will be bigger if exposed to full-sun.
+Flowers appear for a short time in early spring and can now be found in various colors, including white, lavender, pink, and deep violet.
+These large shrubs grow just about anywhere, but the blooms will be more significant if exposed to full sun.

 4.Honeysuckle Azalea – Rhododendron canescens

 These large shrubs are native to the south-eastern United States.
-They are coveted for their small, colorful blossoms and sweet perfume.
+They are coveted for their tiny, colorful blossoms and sweet perfume.
 Honeysuckle azaleas are perfect for warm climates and will grow quite large in semi-tropical conditions.
-They thrive in sun or shade, but require an acidic, well-drained soil
+They thrive in the sun or shade but require acidic, well-drained soil.

 These trees and shrubs will entice gardeners and visitors into the garden with their fresh and subtle fragrance.
-Thanks to these hard-working trees and shrubs, landscaping with scented plants has never been easier.
+Thanks to these hard-working trees and shrubs, landscaping with scented plants has never been more accessible.